slviajero/tinybasic/README.md

 For further information, please look at: https://github.com/slviajero/tinybasic/wiki

 There is a set of BASIC programs in the examples section https://github.com/slviajero/tinybasic/tree/main/examples of the repo.
 They showcase language features and use cases.

+For more information on the language, please look in the manual at: https://github.com/slviajero/tinybasic/blob/main/MANUAL.md

 ## Files in this archive